 b.
-Reinvestment of Unused DSRIP Funds in DY4 and DY5
+Reinvestment of Unused DSRIP Funds in DY3, DY4 and DY5

-Unused DSRIP funding for DY 4 and 5 (including funding allocated to projects that were terminated as part of the midpoint assessment) may be directed towards further replicating high performing DSRIP projects that have proven to be particularly successful and can be implemented elsewhere (in approved Performing Provider System' that are not currently employing such projects) and achieve results within two years.
-The state will develop its methodology for expanding successful projects and submit this to CMS in DY 2 for review and approval before the midpoint assessment is completed in DY 3.
+Unused DSRIP funding for DY3, DY 4 and 5 (including funding allocated to projects that were terminated as part of the midpoint assessment) may be directed towards further replicating high performing DSRIP projects or other waiver priority efforts that have proven to be particularly successful and can be implemented elsewhere (in approved Performing Provider System that are not currently employing such projects or in providers that can demonstrate the need to further expand such efforts) and achieve results within the remaining DSRIP years.
+The state will develop its methodology for expanding successful projects and submit this to CMS for review and approval before the midpoint assessment is completed.